 Like personal injury cases, maritime lawsuits also must comply with a deadline set by the statute of limitations, found in 46 U.S. Code § 30106.
 Per this statute, plaintiffs generally have up to three years from the date of the maritime accident to file their lawsuit.
 This statutory deadline also applies to wrongful death cases involving maritime accidents, though the filing period may start on the date of the victim’s death.

 If you do not submit your lawsuit within its statutory filing period, you may be barred from pursuing compensation through the federal court system.
 These cases can take time to build and involve complex factors, like foreign parties, so you should act as soon as possible to ensure you do not miss your case’s deadline.

 Put an Alexandria Maritime Injury Lawyer to Work for You

-Were you or someone you love injured in a maritime accident during your employment?
-Our maritime injury lawyer can assess the monetary value of your lawsuit, prove the negligence that led to your injuries, and negotiate for a favorable settlement on your behalf.
+Were you or someone you love injured in a maritime accident?
+A maritime injury lawyer from our team can work to assess the monetary value of your lawsuit, prove the negligence that led to your injuries, and negotiate for a favorable settlement on your behalf.

 Learn more about how a lawyer from our firm could help you identify and seek recovery from the at-fault party.
 Contact the maritime accident team at Laborde Earles Injury Lawyers today by calling (318) 777-7777.